jerryhgladinet/docs/deploy/source/chapter04.rst

     Because
     the active directory configuration is done by the cluster admin themselves.
-So the cluster administrator needs to login to fix Active Directory issues later if there are issues in the future, such as a password changed, or Active Directory server DNS name change, etc.
+So the cluster administrator needs to login to fix Active Directory issues later on if there are issues in the future, such as a password change, Active Directory server DNS name change, etc.

 This is the only post-installation configuration screen.
 After that, the solution shall be fully functional.